dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     * "congestion" - a call or connection was attempted, but was unable to be completed due to system load
     * "failed" - a call or connection was attempted, but failed
     * "busy" - a call or connection was attempted, but the party was busy with another conversation
-    * "hung-up" - a call or connection was attempted, but the party hung-up before any conversation occurred
+    * "hung-up" - a call or connection was made, but the party hung-up before any conversation occurred
-    * "voicemail-no-message" - a call or connection was attempted, voicemail system answered, but no message was left (Note: if a message was left with the voicemail system this is no longer an "incomplete" type dialog, it is a "recording" type and the conversation SHOULD be included in the Dialog Content)
+    * "voicemail-no-message" - a call or connection was made, the voicemail system answered, but no message was left
+    Note: if a message was left with the voicemail system this is no longer an "incomplete" type dialog, it is a "recording" type and the conversation SHOULD be included in the Dialog Content

 ## Analysis Object